desiderr/mmp_toolbox/README.md

 * Biospherical QSP-2200 PAR sensor (PARAD-K)
 * Nortek AD2CP acoustic current meter (custom) (VEL3D-K)

 **mmp_toolbox imports text data unpacked from binary files downloaded from the OOI Raw Data Archive.
-Utilities are provided to conveniently download the raw data files, instrumentation calibration files, and metadata from OOI required for operation of the mmp_toolbox itself.**
+The toolbox contains utilities to make it easy to download these raw data files, instrumentation calibration files, and metadata from OOI required by the profile data processing routines of the toolbox.*

 # Dependencies